Star ACT®/SAT® Readiness Report

 - Students who have not taken a test in the selected month will not be included in the report.

-- Use the Scale drop-down list to select which scale to use for students' Star test scores: Star Enterprise or Star Unified.
+- If necessary, use the Scale drop-down list to select which scale to use for students' Star test scores: Star Enterprise or Star Unified.

 - Check Show Grade Equivalent if you want Grade Equivalent scores to appear on the report.